CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-cycle-cloud.md

 ![Azure Minimum Viable Product Configuration](../diagrams/microsoft_azure_minimum_viable_product.png)

-#### Azure CycleCloud does not make job allocation or scaling decisions.
+#### Azure CycleCloud specifies what resource to use for disks, scheduler node, and compute nodes.
-It simply tries to launch, terminate, and maintain resources according to Slurm’s instructions.
+Cycle Cloud simply tries to schedule the job according to the slurm scheduler instructions.
+Slurm controls the launch, terminate, and maintain resources.
+If you try to allocate more nodes than are available in the Cycle Cloud Configuration, then you will need to edit the HPC config in the cyclecloud web interface to set the CPUs to 480 or more and then run the following on the scheduler node the changes should get picked up:

+`cd /opt/cycle/slurm`

+`sudo ./cyclecloud_slurm.sh scale`

 Number of compute nodes dispatched by the slurm scheduler is specified in the run script using #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY where the maximum value of tasks per node or YY limited by many CPUs are on the compute node.